u7923271/comp1100-2024s1-ass1/README.md

 shape and add it to the `[Shape]` in the `Model`.
 You should also remove the starting point from the current `Tool`, so that future shapes draw properly too.
 For `PolyTool` we can ignore `PointerRelease`s, as we will be finishing polygons using the spacebar in Task 3.2.
-For `CubiodTool` we need to consider which part of the task of drawing the Cuboid we are performing.
+For `CuboidTool` we need to consider which part of the task of drawing the Cuboid we are performing.

 Once you have finished this task for normal input, you may also want to consider